 - If the option is grayed out, it means that the device wasn’t updated recently as it has no backup files remembering the old driver.
 This also means that the recent driver update is probably not the cause of your problem.

 - If the option is available to click on, do so, and follow the instructions on-screen to proceed with the process.
 Restart the computer and check to see if the problem still occurs in Command Prompt.

 VirtualBox is a program developed and published by Oracle and it’s used to run and visualize various operating systems on various platforms.
 It can be downloaded and installed from their website and you might have used it in the past or you might be using it now.

-However, their driver may mess things up a bit on your computer and disabling it from the Internet connection you are using won’t affect the program significantly but it may just help you solve your problem.
+However, their driver may mess things up a bit on your computer, and disabling it from the Internet connection you are using won’t affect the program significantly but it may just help you solve your problem.

-- Open the Run dialog box by pressing Windows logo key + R key together.
+- Open the Run dialog box by pressing the Windows logo key + R key together.
 Then type “ncpa.cpl” in it and click OK.
-It can also be achieved by opening Control Panel.
+It can also be achieved by opening the Control Panel.
 Change the view to Category and click on Network and Internet.
 Click on the Network and Sharing center section in order to open it and locate the Change adapter settings option at the left side of the window and click on it.

 - Now that the Internet Connection window is open, double-click on your active Network Adapter.